Hazel Mae: MLB Network

 In August 2008, it was announced that Mae would become a host/reporter on MLB Network.

 Since 2009, she has appeared on Hot Stove, MLB Tonight, 30 Clubs in 30 Days, and Quick Pitch for the channel, as well as hosting the re-airing of Mark Buehrle's perfect game.
 In 2011, she became host of a new program, The Rundown, along with Matt Yaloff.

 Return to Sportsnet

 On September 19, 2011, it was announced that Hazel would leave MLB Network and return to Sportsnet.
 It was announced on-air during the Toronto Maple Leafs game on November 3 that she would be debuting on November 14 as anchor of the 6pm edition of Sportsnet Connected.
 Mae went on to anchor the show until July 1, 2015, when it was replaced by Tim & Sid.
 She currently works on Sportsnet broadcasts of Toronto Blue Jays games as their field-level reporter.

+In 2026, she was named the recipient of the Gordon Sinclair Award, the Academy of Canadian Cinema and Television's lifetime achievement award for broadcast journalists, at the 14th Canadian Screen Awards.

 Personal life

+Mae was born to a Filipino father who was a lawyer before he immigrated to Canada in 1973.
 She is married to former Major League Baseball first baseman Kevin Barker.
 She currently has one son with him, Chase.